kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

         type: # "basic" or "key"
         secretName: # "git-creds-basic" or "git-creds-ssh"
     ```
-    If you use `key` type authentication, the SSH URL format should be used to configure Function URL:
+    If you use the `key` type authentication, the SSH URL format must be used to configure the Function URL:

     ```yaml
     gitRepository: